It starts like this as a polite inquiry.

 Today's start is a flat 14k on the gravel road to the one and only aid station at Birthday Waterhole.
 As we head off, I remark how much more sandy the road is this year.
 2021 had coincided with a massive rain event 2 weeks before, it probably flattened the sand or washed it away.
 No problem, only small sections, but already I’m electing to walk these early on.
 And about 5k down the road I noticed my HR climbing a bit too much.
 Try to slow down, but HR remains stubbornly high.
 The only answer is to stop every k, walk for about 30 seconds (good opportunity to refuel), and then run again for another k.
 A few runners around me must have got more than a bit pissed off as I yo-yo’ed all the way with them along here.

-hard going when we just wanted a straightforward start to day 3.
+Although a road, in places it was very sandy and soft, hard going when we just wanted a straightforward start to day 3. |

 Get to the aid station and make sure I fill up with the full 3 litres and eat a bit before heading off to the next section.
 Catch up with a group of runners on the other side of the creek wondering where the course goes.
 I’m sure I know the way having run here 3 years ago (although having forgotten yesterday's river bed section, now not as 100% sure as I would normally be) and point casually towards an information booth just up the track.
 And sure enough, there is a marker.
 I am a genius (not really…)